Gibbs randomness-compression proposition: Background

 \section{Background}

-In order to establish a mathematical relationship between {\it randomness and complexity}, where the concept of complexity appears as a compression process, a concrete cases are indispensable.
-In this direction, we leverage a couple of distinct research areas, randomness and complexity, compressed sensing and neural network architecture compression, as a foundational background of the work.

-The definition of randomness \cite{compagner91} and quality of generating random numbers \cite{oneill14} appears to be connected subjects within the complexity, compressing data \cite{zurek89}, empirically \cite{chang10} and SKC algorithmic randomness context.
+The definition of randomness \cite{compagner91} and quality of generating random numbers \cite{oneill14} appears to be connected subjects within the complexity, compressing data \cite{zurek89}, and SKC algorithmic randomness context.
 This framework commonly known as Kolmogorov Complexity (KC), algorithmic complexity or algorithmic randomness and its applications are vast \cite{li08, zurek91}.
 KC or SKC framework, makes a generic statement about information content of sequence $s$ of binary digits of length $N$, $K(s)$, defined to be the size of the smallest program in bits that generates $s$, the sequence.
 The connection to compression is implicit here and its mathematical definition to compression process appears as only a single compression step.
 It is hinted that there is a positive correlation between compression ratio and randomness \cite{li08}.
 Moreover, the interest of randomness in this manner also explored from biological evolution stand point \cite{wagner12}, which is more relevant in our case due to proposed train-compress framework having mutation-like process.
+We have summarized the concepts used here in Table \ref{tab:concept}, with a mapping between statistical physics and machine learning with statistical signal processing.
+This table helps to clarify the concepts used in the paper.

 Compressed sensing (CS) framework has shown huge leap in statistical signal processing and information theory as it shows one can reconstruct an unknown signal with much less measurements under sparsity constraints \cite{donoho06a, candes06, candes06tao, baraniuk07, eldar12a}.
 CS involves random sampling and it provides an excellent tool to investigate the relationship between compression and randomness.